The Department of Writing offers Degrees and Programs in: Writing, Creative Writing, Linguistics and an MFA in Creative Writing.

 General Writing: The strength of the General Writing track is its breadth.
 Students in this track will take 36 hours of writing classes in rhetoric, composition, creative writing, linguistics, and professional writing.
 As a result, students will leave the program with a solid interdisciplinary understanding of the field of writing, including its creative, scientific, and professional aspects.
 Our recent graduates include a campaign communications advisor, the founder of an arts academy, a legislative assistant, a research analyst, teachers of English as a second language, a music columnist, and many have gone to graduate school in law, linguistics, creative writing, rhetoric, TESOL, English, journalism and education.

 Professional Writing: The Professional Writing track is designed to give students theoretical and practical experience in information design.
+Professional writers take complex information and information overload and design it so that it is usable quickly and easily (examples).
 This track provides substantive and numerous opportunities to work with community partners in designing and creating written products for print and digital delivery using the latest tools.
 As a result, students leave this track with a solid record of experience as writers and designers evidenced by important connections in the community and a portfolio of work.
 This track prepares students for jobs in editing and publishing, professional and technical writing, grant writing, developing training materials, coordinating social media, designing and writing content for Web sites, speechwriting, magazine writing and advertising.
 Students will also be prepared for graduate study in professional writing, rhetoric, composition studies, law, journalism, business and education.

 CREATIVE WRITING MAJOR